 This delicious recipe was updated on 4/18/19 to improve reader experience.

-I’ll be throwing in some tips to make this creamy dreamy fluff your own.
-Everyone loves this Pineapple Cherry Fluff salad with its pretty pink color and best of all you can make a big batch or just enough for a small crowd.
-It’s the perfect make-ahead recipe too!
-You don’t need to fess up and tell them how easy it is to make!
+I’ll be throwing in some tips to make this creamy dreamy pink fluff your own.
+Everyone loves this Cherry Fluff salad with its pretty pink color and best of all you can make a big batch or just enough for a small crowd.

-- Cherry pie filling
+- Cherry pie filling – We get the “More Fruit” brands.

-Other versions this Creamy Dreamy Fluff salad:
+Variations you can make to this Creamy Dreamy Cherry Fluff salad:

 - Chopped nuts of any variety